 - Earn Continuing Medical Education (CME), Continuing Pharmacy Education (CPE), and Continuing Nursing Education (CNE) credit*

-Offered by Center for Health, Work & Environment at the Colorado School of Public Health and the Colorado Consortium for Prescription Drug Abuse Prevention, this course is based on leading research and best practices from experts at the forefront of combating the opioid crisis.
+Offered by the Center for Health, Work & Environment at the Colorado School of Public Health and the Colorado Consortium for Prescription Drug Abuse Prevention, this course is based on leading research and best practices from experts at the forefront of combating the opioid crisis.